steffenkd/nvim/README.md

 If you have any improvements or recommendations which is quite likely, you can write me an e-mail.
 My contact information is available on my homepage.

-Always remember: keyboard and text editor are mightier than the sword!